Archive for the ‘Other Sudoku’ Category:

 or solve online (using SudokuPad)

-Author/Opus: This is the 41st puzzle from Clover, part of the Genuinely Approachable Sudoku (GAS) team.
+Author/Opus: This is the 63rd puzzle from Bill Murphy, part of the Genuinely Approachable Sudoku (GAS) team.

 Solution: PDF and solving video with explanation from GAS team.